we arePOINT PERFORMING ARTS

 proud to present THE MOSCOW BALLET

 Come dance with professional ballet dancers!!!
 We need 60 Springfield Area student dancers.
 Dancers must be 6 to 18 years old and have at least 1 year ballet experience.
-Auditions are free and are September 9th at 3pm.
+Auditions are free and are on Saturday, October 13th at 1pm.
 If chosen there is a cast fee of $50.00.
 You must register online at: “nutcracker.com/youth-auditions”.
-The performance will be Wednesday, Nov.
-8th, 2017 at the Gillioz Theater.
+The performance will be Tuesday, Nov.
+20th, 2018 at 7pm at the Gillioz Theater.